broadinstitute/tandem-repeat-catalog/README.md

 python3 perfect_repeat_finder.py  --min-repeats 3  --min-span 9  --min-motif-size 1  --max-motif-size 50  --output-prefix perfect_repeats.hg38  --show-progress-bar   /path/to/hg38.fa
 ```

-The output of this for hg38 is already available @
+The output for hg38 is already available @

 https://storage.cloud.google.com/str-truth-set/hg38/ref/other/colab-repeat-finder/hg38_repeats.motifs_1_to_50bp.repeats_3x_and_spans_9bp/hg38_repeats.motifs_1_to_50bp.repeats_3x_and_spans_9bp.bed.gz

 *NOTE:* colab-repeat-finder is a new, simple tool that finds all perfect repeats in a given input sequence that satify user parameters.
 We could have, instead, run TandemRepeatFinder (TRF) with very large mismatch and indel penalties to make it return only perfect repeats, but in this mode TRF fails to detect ~3% of perfect repeats (2-50bp motifs) for unclear reasons.
 We therefore created colab-repeat-finder to maximise sensitivity.